-This resource assessment has produced a 2% increase to general security allocations in the Murrumbidgee regulated river water source.
+There is no increase to general security allocations in the Murrumbidgee regulated river water source from the latest resource assessment.

-The current general security allocation for 2023/24 is now at 46% of entitlement.
+The current general security allocation for 2023/24 remains at 46% of entitlement.
 Together with the total volume carried forward, current average water availability across all general security licences is around 74% of entitlement.
-The allocation increase provided in this assessment has been facilitated by delivery efficiencies and opportunistic utilisation of water.